Window ants

 PHOTO EDITING APPS

-Here's the thing: You can start out with a pretty crummy picture such as the one at the right and if that picture is in digital format -- taken by a digital camera or smartphone -- you can do wonderful things with it by using a good photo editing program.
-Among offered features are these:
+Here's the thing: You can start out with a pretty crummy picture such as the one at the right and if that picture is in digital format -- taken by a digital camera or phone -- you can do wonderful things with it by using a good photo editing program.
+For example, you can do this:

 At the left, a lot has been done other than improving the image, however.
-A photo editing software or app has applied special effects to our cropped and variously adjusted crummy ant picture, and text has been added, the letters having a 3-D effect.
-Using this photo editing app, if you'd wanted, you could have put your own head where the ant's head is, or maybe booties on the ant's feet.
+A photo editing software or app has replaced the ant's background with another, the ant itself has been given some interesting hues, and text has been added, the letters displaying a 3-D effect.
+Using this photo editing app, if you'd wanted, you could have put your own head where the ant's head is, or maybe pink booties on the ant's feet.

 Giant Grasshopper, TROPIDACRIS CRISTATA ssp.
 DUX